Applications for the 2020-21 academic year are now available.

 When are modern languages introduced?

-Modern languages are introduced in 3rd Grade.
+Modern languages are introduced in Grade 3.
 Students can choose between French and Spanish and receive weekly instruction in their chosen language.
 All Form I and Form II students are required to take Latin, and Upper School students can take electives in French, Spanish, Latin or Greek.

-Browning offers an after-school program called “Encore” that is held for students in Pre-primary through Grade 6.
-All classes are offered Mondays to Fridays from 3 pm until 5 pm.
-Programs include, but are not limited to, Robotics, Art, Cooking, Technology, Performing Arts, Modern Languages, Chess, as well as athletics programs.
+Browning offers an after-school program called “Encore” that is held for students in Kindergarten through Grade 6.
+Classes are offered Mondays to Fridays from 3 - 5 PM.
+There is an extended day option until 6:00 PM.
+Programs include, but are not limited to, Robotics, Art, Cooking, Technology, Performing Arts, Musical Instrument Instruction, and Chess, as well as athletics programs.

 Do you offer spring tours?

-We offer spring tours for families who are interested in applying to Pre-primary, or Grade 5 and above.
-Prospective Pre-primary applicant tours are led by parent tour guides, and prospective Middle and Upper School applicant tours are led by current students.
+We offer spring tours for families who are interested in applying to Kindergarten or Grade 5 and above.
+Prospective Kindergarten applicant tours are led by current parent/guardian tour guides, and prospective Middle and Upper School applicant tours are led by current students.
 Spring tours follow the same format as the tours that are given throughout the admission season.

 Do you require personal letters of recommendation?